The ultimate guide to cavity wall insulation

 … but if the walls are solid, every other brick will probably have been placed end-on, like this:

-My home doesn’t have brick walls – can I insulate it?
+Your home doesn’t have brick walls, can you insulate it?

-- If your house has stone walls, they’re most likely to be solid, with no cavities to insulate.
-See our Ultimate guide to solid wall insulation <link to new guide> for alternative ideas.
+- If your house has stone walls, they’re most likely solid, with no cavities to insulate.
+In that case, see our ultimate guide to solid wall insulation for alternative ideas.

-- If a contractor suggests injecting wall cavity insulation between the outer brick leaf and the inner frame of your timber-framed home, don’t accept this as it can cause serious damage.
+- If a contractor suggests injecting wall cavity insulation between the outer brick leaf and the inner frame of your timber-framed home, don’t do this, as it can cause serious damage.

-Is cavity wall insulation suitable for my home?
+Is cavity wall insulation right for your home?